iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part1.md

   Accumulation of dust on the receiver module after several weeks of operation.
 </figcaption>

-In this blogpost, we will explore how ruggedized wireless vibration sensors and machine learning in the data postprocessing chain provide us with consistent regular health updates, enabling early detection of issues.
+In this blogpost, we will show that ruggedized **wireless vibration sensors** and machine learning in the data postprocessing chain provide us with **consistent health updates** at a regular interval, enabling early detection of issues.
 We shall cover the technical setup, the data processing, and the machine learning which automate the anomaly detection in noisy environments.

 > *Noisy, in this case, refers to the sensor signal, which is polluted with
 > unwanted vibrations from the production process itself, in addition to the